pyrocko/pyrocko/doc/source/apps/squirrel/tutorial.rst

 this data-source in the dataset configuration (:py:class:`~pyrocko.squirrel.client.fdsn.FDSNSource.expires`).

+By default, only channel information is made available with :app:`squirrel update`.
 If we later need the instrument response information of the seismic stations of the data selection, we can add the ``--responses`` option to :app:`squirrel update` (Fig. 2):

 .. code-block:: shell-session